ligato/docs/docs/tools/agentctl.md

 </details>
 </br>

-It uses model name to specify what to dump and provides 3 different view types (uses <code>cached</code> view by default).
+Model name should be used to specify what to dump.
+Dump supports 3 view types (<code>cached</code> view is used by default).

 To dump VPP interfaces, run: